Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 1. _It's Open Source Health has unacceptable risks_.
 1. _Functional mismatch_: a library is missing features that cannot easily be added on top, or the implementation of the library is based on assumptions or choices that are incompatible with the ones in the application.
 2. _Bug in library implementation_: typically detected after a library has been adopted, so the cost of switching is non-neglible.
-3. _Compatibility break_: a library does not (or no longer) work well together with another library or the application itself, due to changes in the APIs of any of the involved components.
+3. _Compatibility break_: a library does not (or no longer) work well together with another library or the application itself, due to changes in the APIs of involved components.

 The basic rule is that _library implementations should not be modified or customized_: ​One of the main benefits of libraries and frameworks, is that they provide functionality without the duty of maintaining it.
 After customizing a library implementation, you lose this benefit while being dependent on the changes that the community makes.​